Indications and Complications for VA-ECMO for Cardiac Failure

 - Lafçı G, Budak AB, Yener AU, Cicek OF.
 Use of extracorporeal membrane oxygenation in adults.
 Heart Lung Circ 2014;23:10-23.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Mechanical Circulatory Support , Pulmonary Hypertension, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Mechanical Circulatory Support, Pulmonary Hypertension, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: Acidosis, Amputation, Anemia, Antibiotic Prophylaxis, Arterial Pressure, Blood Platelets, Cardiac Catheterization, Cardiac Output, Cardiac Surgical Procedures, Cardiopulmonary Bypass, Cardiopulmonary Resuscitation, Catheterization, Catheters, Indwelling, Cephalosporins, Cognition, Compartment Syndromes, Critical Care, Critical Illness, Disseminated Intravascular Coagulation, Embolism, Emphysema, Erythrocytes, Extracorporeal Membrane Oxygenation, Femoral Artery, Foramen Ovale, Patent, Gases, Heart Arrest, Heart Failure, Heart Transplantation, Heart Ventricles, Heart-Assist Devices, Hematocrit, Hemolysis, Heparin, Hypertension, Pulmonary, Myocarditis, Palliative Care, Partial Thromboplastin Time, Platelet Count, Platelet Transfusion, Primary Graft Dysfunction, Prognosis, Pulmonary Edema, Pulmonary Embolism, Renal Insufficiency, Resuscitation, Shock, Cardiogenic, Shock, Septic, Stroke, Tertiary Healthcare, Thrombectomy, Thrombocytopenia, Thromboembolism, Thrombosis, Transplantation, Vascular Resistance, von Willebrand Factor